 Attack on Titan might be one of the most popular mainstream anime series of the modern age, but that's not enough to keep it from being banned by world governments.

 While this anime series full of monstrous creatures that feast on humans is thrilling and packed with plot twists, the eponymous Titans are so gruesomely violent that many find the animation disturbing.

-But on top of that, Attack on Titan was banned even harder for promoting opposition to authority.
+But on top of that, Attack on Titan was also banned for promoting opposition to authority.
 (The societies in the show can be interpreted as real-life analogues of the relationship between Japan and China.)

-5. Death Note
+9. Death Note

 It starts with Light Yagami, a high school student who finds a "Death Note" that lets him kill anyone by writing their name in its pages.

 Death Note was banned in China because it influenced real-life children to begin writing the names of those they hate in their own mock Death Notes.
 Death Note was also banned in Russia for its depictions of violence, crime, and murder.